siddhi-1234/Grocery_Store/README.md

  13. Now create products section after feature and style it
  14. Now create product category section and style it
  15. Now create customer reviews and style it
+ 16. Now create blogs section and style it
+ 17. Now create footer section and style it